Dieser Beitrag enthält Werbung – Advertising.

 The Lonely Morse

 Morse dies.
 At the end of the series Morse dies.
-This is rather unusual for a crime series because as a rule either the main protagonist simply gets older and climbs up the ranks or he/she gets retired and works from retirement – or he/she lives endlessly at a certain age.
+This is rather unusual for a crime series based in the police universe because as a rule either the main protagonist simply gets older and climbs up the ranks or he/she gets retired and works from retirement – or he/she lives endlessly at a certain age.
 In the Morse series there is a definite final novel when Morse dies.

 How did the media work with this?

-Of course there is a TV series about Morse’s cases.
-That’s because Morse is the ultimate Oxford inspector.
+Primarily there were the novels – still in print and popular.
+Of course there is a TV series about Morse’s cases (which unfortunately I didn’t watch so far).
+Morse is after all the ultimate Oxford inspector.
 In addition a spin-off was created dealing with Morse’s assistent Lewis who follows Morse’s steps years later after having promoted to a DI (Detective Inspector).
-There is still another spin-off: The young Morse.
+(This TV series is still one of my favorites when I need to relax …) There is still another spin-off (which I also never watched …): The young Morse.
 So … the Morse concept seems to have impressed a lot of media people and enjoys great popularity.
 Even nowadays.

 Who is Morse?